 Solomon warned that one must not go near the street of the adulterous woman at night (Prov 7).
 Christians must make no way for private and hidden sins (Rom 13:13–14).
 After making no provision for sin, believers seek to grow in Christ and in His virtues for the rest of your life (2 Pet 1:4–11).
 This is a war, and Christians must fight the good fight.
 Peter declared, “[A]bstain from the passions of the flesh, which wage war against your soul” (1 Pet 2:11).
 Lusts can deceive anyone (Jas 1:14–15).
 Doing nothing is not going to aid anyone in overcoming these sins.
 Therefore, Christ’s followers must remove the temptation to sin.
 Jesus proclaimed in Matthew 18:9, “And if your eye causes you to sin, tear it out and throw it away.
 It is better for you to enter life with one eye than with two eyes to be thrown into the hell of fire” (Mark 9:43–48; cf. Matt 19:12).
 The addendum at the bottom expands application of these points.

-(5) Take the way of escape from temptation and endure the temptation.
-God is faithful giving a way to escape for everyone to bear temptations (1 Cor 10:12–13).
-Bearing the urges is the only way to learn to weaken and endure such strong desires.
+(5) Take the way of escape and endure the temptation.
+God is faithful giving a way to escape for everyone to endure temptations (1 Cor 10:12–13).
+Bearing the urges is the only way to weaken such desires.
 Christians must escape and bear the temptation.
 “Flee from sexual immorality” (1 Cor 6:18).
-The Christian must escape like Joseph escaped temptation and fled (Gen 39:8–13).
+The Christian must escape like Joseph escaped the temptation of Potiphar’s wife and fled (Gen 39:8–13).

 Believers can establish an awareness of when they feel strong urges.
 The Scriptures teach Christians to kill the evil passions and desires (Gal 5:24; Col 3:5).
-If one takes God’s escape from the temptation, the desire will cease and such temptations will eventually decrease.
+If one takes God’s escape from the temptation, the desire will eventually decrease and such temptations will decrease.
 The urges will weaken.
-Christians must avoid the deception to believe the lie that urges will keep growing and not stop until giving into sin.
+Christians must avoid the lie that urges will keep growing and not stop until giving into sin.
 James urged, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you” (Jas 4:7).
 Knowing the path of sin that “each person is tempted when he is lured and enticed by his own desire” (Jas 1:14).
 Believers can endure the urge without giving into the temptation (1 Cor 10:12–13).

 Enduring temptations brings happiness to believers.
 The newness of life will fill their lives more than any worldly pleasure.
 For “Blessed [happy] is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him” (Jas 1:12; cf. 1:4).
 The Christian must fear God, escape, and then endure with prayer.
 Christians are able.
 Giving into temptations will only make temptations worse and increase sin upon sin (Rom 6:19).